iamsoroush/abstractions/docs/prepare_your_code.md

 - `add_label_preprocess`
 - `batchify`

-Under the hood, orchestrator will try to call `add_preprocess` method of `Preprocessor`:
+Under the hood, orchestrator will try to call `add_preprocess` method of `Preprocessor`, which is:

 ```python
 gen = self.add_image_preprocess(generator)